ShobhitSarkar/TerraFlow/README.md

 ## Overview:

 This project implements a point cloud data processor and visualizer for LIDAR terrain data.
-It has two parts:
-- Part A: Outputs basic point cloud statistics
-- Part B: Point cloud visualization
+It processes data to create visualizations of potential water accumulation and runoff patterns.

 ## Features:

-### Part A:
-- Reads point cloud data from stdin
-- Calculates the minimum and maximum heights (also outputs their locations)
-- Computes the average of all data points
-- Outputs statistics to stdout

-### Part B:
-- Reads point cloud data (see below for the correct input format)
+- Reads and processes 3D point cloud data
-- Creates a 800*800 black and white visualization of the points given
+- Creates a grayscale visualization of height data
-- Maps the terrain heigts to grayscale values (where, black is the lowest and white is the hightest)
+- Simulates water flow and accumulation using a cellular automata model
+- Allows for water evaporation and flow coefficients
-- Outputs the visualization in a GIF format.
+- Generates visualizations in a GIF format showing both terrain and water accumulation
+- Generates images according to a specified step size (can be used to create an animation)

 ## Requirements
 - GCC compiler